department-of-veterans-affairs/vagov-content/pages/pension/how-to-apply/fully-developed-claim.md

 You’ll need to turn in the information and evidence at the same time as you file your claim.

 **Note:** If you turn in additional information or evidence after you send in your fully developed claim, we’ll remove your claim from the FDC program and process it as a standard claim.
-If we decide your claim before 1 year from the date we receive the claim, you’ll have the rest of that 1-year period to turn in additional information or evidence to support your claim.
+If we decide your claim before one year from the date we receive the claim, you’ll have the rest of that one-year period to turn in additional information or evidence to support your claim.

 ### Standard claim process